Games-by-Mason/SPIRV-Reflect-zig/README.md

 `ShaderModule` contains the reflection data.

-The static library is also exported if you prefer want access to the C API.
+The static library is also exported if you want access to the C API.

 ## SPIRV-Reflect version & upgrade process